NullKnot/workshop/README.md

 #hello
 #world
 #yaaa!
-Today is a sad day!
+Today is a sad day!\n
 New things